Fool-Yang/AlphaSnake-Zero/README.md

 Run test_pit.py to run a large number of games between 2 models and observe the stats.

 ##### WARNING: Deep learning is computationally intense.
-For the default parameters settings to work, you need at least 16GB of RAM and a 3.1GHz CPU with 8 cores.
+For the default parameter settings to work, you need at least 16GB of RAM and a 3.1GHz CPU with 8 cores.
 If it is taking too long or causing memory leaks, try to reduce the self_play_games parameter for the alpha_snake_zero_trainer.

 *Note that the algorithms have been changed and might be slightly different from the ones described in the report.*